 We are honored to have a fantastic committee who span across campus and provide multiple perspectives.
 Our diverse team provides the opportunity to have deep, meaningful conversations about creating a welcoming and affirming environment.
 It also assists with developing robust ways of addressing campus climate issues.
+We have undergraduate, graduate students, faculty and staff.
 We are honored and privileged to have the unique individuals on our committee!

-De is currently the Director of Campus Climate in the Office of Campus Climate at UC Merced.
-She was appointed to that role in August, 2015.
-She was previously the Campus Ombuds and prior to that served as the assistant dean for the School of Natural Sciences.
-She helped to start the Chancellor’s Advisory Committee on Queer Issues (CACQI), served on the Chancellor’s Advisory Committee on the Status of Women (CACSW), chaired and co-chaired the Council on Climate and Inclusion (CCCI) and as Past-President of Staff Assembly and as the Staff Advisor to the Regents from 2014-2016.
+Prior to serving in the Office of Campus Climate at UC Merced they were the founding Campus Ombuds and prior to that served as the assistant dean for the School of Natural Sciences.
+She helped to start the Chancellor’s Advisory Committee on Queer Issues (CACQI), served on the Chancellor’s Advisory Committee on the Status of Women (CACSW), chaired and co-chaired the Council on Climate and Inclusion (CCCI) and served as President and Past-President of Staff Assembly and as the Staff Advisor to the Regents from 2014-2016.
 She also serves as a Queer Ally and diversity awareness trainer.

 Acker held a variety of positions at UC Santa Barbara, including director of the UCSB Women’s Center for 12 years.
 She was one of the founding members of the campus' mediation program, served as co-president of the Professional Women’s Association, co-chair of the Chancellor's Committee on the Status of Women and managed the final stages of the creation of the lesbian, gay, bisexual, transgender student resource center.
 Acker is an alum of UC Santa Barbara.

 she/ her/ ya Why?

 Assistant Professor of Quantitative Methods, Measurement, and Statistics

 Quantitative and Systems Biology